ioggstream/draft-polli-restapi-ld-keywords/draft-polli-restapi-ld-keywords.md

   "familyName": "Doe"
 }
 ~~~
-{: title="Example of JSON-LD object." #ex-json-ld}
+{: title="Example of a schema instance transformed in a JSON-LD object." #ex-json-ld}

-This specification only applies to JSON objects,
-this means that other JSON types cannot be
-integrated with semantic information.

-The design described in the following sections aims
-at providing the above information of "@context" and "@type"
+This document shows how
-into a JSON Schema document.
+to integrate into a JSON Schema document
+information that can be used
+to add the `@context` and `@type`
+properties to the associated JSON Schema instances.

 ## Notational Conventions